DogeTheBeast/College_notes/PHY 157/Electromagnetic Wave/Thermal Radiation.md

 ## Emissivity and Black Body
 Emissivity (denoted by *e*) is defined as the ratio of the energy radiated from a material's surface to that radiated from a perfect emitter, known as a blackbody, at the same temperature and wavelength and under the same viewing conditions.

-For substances which act as black bodies, the emissivity is 1 and for
+For substances which act as black bodies, the emissivity is 1 and for white bodies (which absorb all)